 Felon Charged With Illegally Possessing Pistol

-PITTSBURGH, Pa. ‑ A resident of Pittsburgh, Pa., has been indicted by a federal grand jury in Pittsburgh on a charge of violating federal firearms laws, United States Attorney David J. Hickton announced today.
+PITTSBURGH – A Pittsburgh man has been indicted by a federal grand jury in Pittsburgh on a charge of violating federal firearms laws, United States Attorney David J. Hickton announced today.

-The one‑count indictment named Herman T. Moore, age 24, as the sole defendant.
+The one-count indictment, returned on April 29, named Diontai L. Moore, 30, as the sole defendant.

-The law provides for a maximum total sentence of 10 years in prison, a fine of $250,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.
+The law provides for a minimum sentence of 15 years in prison to a maximum of life, a fine of $250,000, or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history of the defendant.

-Assistant United States Attorney Charles A. Eberle is prosecuting this case on behalf of the government.
+Assistant United States Attorney Barbara K. Doolittle of the United States Attorney’s Office is prosecuting this case on behalf of the government.

-The Bureau of Alcohol, Tobacco, Firearms, and Explosives and the Pittsburgh Police Department conducted the investigation leading to the indictment in this case.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives and the Pittsburgh Bureau of Police conducted the investigation leading to the indictment of Moore.

 An indictment is an accusation.
 A defendant is presumed innocent unless and until proven guilty.